gpapadog/LERCA/README.md

 - MakeArrays: Function that creates arrays where the LERCA results are saved.

+- ModelWeights: Function that calculates the posterior weight of models and orders them in decreasing posterior weight order.

 - psr: Function that calculates the PSR based on the mean ER posterior samples.

 - SimDifferentialConfounding: Function that generates data with differential confounding.